-Provide affordable income- and age-restricted sanitary, decent, and affordable housing to LMI households that is designed and constructed with catastrophe-resilient standards and that includes broadband accessibility.
+- Provide affordable income- and age-restricted sanitary, decent, and affordable housing to LMI households that is designed and constructed with catastrophe-resilient standards and that includes broadband accessibility. - All applicants to these newly developed properties shall be initially third-party verification screened for income, family composition, and local residence/work preference and must maintain income eligibility during residential tenure once approved.
+These properties shall be deed restricted and maintained as LMI housing for a minimum of twenty-five (25) years.

-All of the affordable housing and economic development construction programs will include mitigation efforts and some specific mitigation-only activities to ensure compliance with the minimum 15% mitigation funding.
+All of the affordable housing and economic development construction programs shall include mitigation features in their conceptual planning and construction and some specific mitigation-only activities that complement FEMA's community lifelines to ensure compliance with the minimum 15% mitigation set-aside requirement.